nuitrcs/regex_workshop/part2.md

 * Match spaces at the beginning of the line: `^ *`
 * Match male or female (challenge from Part 1): `f?e?male`

-Using these components, we want to **write a regular expression to capture the name of the country in each line.**  The country name comes after the beginning of the line and the spaces, and before a space and then male or female.
+Using these components, we want to **write a regular expression to capture the name of the country in each line with a group.**  The country name comes after the beginning of the line and the spaces, and before a space and then male or female.
 Combine these components with a new part of a regular expression that includes a group to capture the name of the country.
-Goal: regular expression that includes a group (in `()`) that will capture the name of the country.

 Hint: You'll probably want a non-greedy quantifier: `.+?` will match 1 or more characters, until the next part of the expression matches.

 ## Concept 4: Substitutions

-Groups are also useful when you want to change or replace text (called a substitution or sub in most systems), rather than just extracting it.
+Groups are also useful when you want to change or replace text (or substite, or sub for short), rather than just extracting it.
 Instead of just writing an expression to match text, you also need to write an expression of what to replace the text with.
 You can reference the text matched by groups by number -- the groups are numbered from left to right in the expression.
 The group references typically use either `$1` or `\1` as reference to the first group.
 Whether it's a `$` or `\` depends on the system.
-Python and R use `\#` to refer to groups.
+Python and R use `\#` to refer to groups (where `#` is the number of the group).

 In the RegExr tool we're using here, we use `$#` to refer to a group: